-Students may add courses to their schedules during the first 15 days from the start date of the semester.
-(For the summer session the time is reduced proportionately.
-Consult the Summer Registration Schedule for specific times related to the various offerings.)
+Students may add standard length courses to their schedules via Campus Connection during the first seven class days of a regular semester.

 As of the eighth business day of the semester, an authorized "Class Permit" for each course to be added must be acquired from the department offering the course and submitted to the Office of Registration and Records along with a completed "Request for Change of Registration" form.